MicrosoftLearning/mslearn-ai-services/Instructions/Exercises/01-use-azure-ai-services.md

 5. Expand the `Labfiles/01-use-azure-ai-services` folder.

 Code for both C# and Python has been provided.
-Navigate to the folder of your preferred language.
+Expand the folder of your preferred language.

 ## Provision an Azure AI Services resource